JeremyKalhok/GCC-Ecommerce/README.md

 # GCC-Ecommerce
 To demo the hosted website, visit [GCC 4 U](https://gcc-ecommerce.onrender.com)
 > [!NOTE]
-> The images and other product information must be retrieved from the database.
-If they are not displaying, please wait 30-40 seconds for them to load.
+> The images and other product information must be retrieved from the database, and the sign up/log in functionality requires the server to be running.
+If they are not displaying, it may take several minutes.

 > [!CAUTION]
 > User information is NOT ENCRYTPED in the database.
 If you want to Sign Up to test the cart, use a dummy password.